eNMS-automation/eNMS/docs/workflows/workflow_system.rst

 Workflow Editor
 ---------------

-The :guilabel:`workflows/workflow_editor` is the place where jobs are organized into workflows.
+The :guilabel:`workflows/workflow_editor` is the place where services (or other workflow) are organized into workflows.
 It contains:
   - A drop-down list with all existing workflows to switch between workflows.
   - The workflow itself, displayed as a graph.
 The nodes are ``jobs`` (services or workflows) and there are two types of edge: ``Success`` edge and ``Failure`` edge.
 If a job runs successfully, it will "follow" the ``success`` edge, otherwise the ``failure`` edge.